JPBonfim/file-word-frequency/README.md

 # file-word-frequency
 A program to count the number of occurrences of words in a file and organize them by frequency.
+Word extraction is done based on spacing and punctuation.

 # Usage
 Before running the code, install the dependencies with: